rrDumpTruck/Obsidian.Vault/Player Character Info.md

 <span style="color:#ff0000">Sazen Bhamar</span> ||| @Badmeis Foundry PW: 223456789
 Pathfinder Sorcerer

+Adopted by Edrin
+	Edrin an Aasimar adopted Sazen after the fall of Elysia.

 Witnessed the Herald
 	On one of his jobs for a crime group called the Consortium, by which he was adopted when he was 13.
 When he witnessed the herald he lost his vision.